axvr/axvr.io/projects/ascribe/index.md

 ### An alternative to [EditorConfig](https://editorconfig.org/).

-The idea behind EditorConfig is an excellent one.
-It provides a mechanism to automate the setting of core editor configuration options, for a huge number of editors and other development tools on a per-project basis.

-EditorConfig is undoubtedly a very useful tool, but I think I can do one better.

-## What actually is Ascribe?

 Ascribe is a standard for software development tools (specifically editors) to retrieve and handle information on the various files within a project through the `.gitattributes` file already found in many software projects.